-As was the Commission's intent, the 70/80 GHz rules make it faster and easier for a user to register and begin operating a link than in the fully-licensed microwave bands, without a formal prior coordination notice process to notify incumbents of a proposed new installation.
+As was the Commission's intent, the 70/80 GHz rules make it faster and easier for a user to register and begin operating a link than in the fully-licensed microwave bands, without a formal prior coordination notice process to inform incumbents of a proposed new installation.
 The interference protection for existing registrants is correspondingly relaxed.
+Indeed, the registration process permits the installation of a link that is known to threaten interference to another user.